ShiyuFan0820/LondonTubePathFinder/README.md

 # LondonTubePathFinder

-The goal of this project is to build a station-to-station pathfinding system for London tube.
+The goal of this project is to build a station-to-station path-finding system for London tube.

 ## TODO List

-### Collect Data of London Tube Before Codeing
+### Collect Data of London Tube Before Coding
 1. Search and download the data of stations of each tube in London.
 2. Read the data file.
 The original data in `.mat` format and the method to read the data can be found at: